P-C-R/Asus_G17_G712LW_ROG_POP_OS/README.md

     systemctl --user start asus-notify.service
     ```
 * Add `asusctl profile -n` to a shortcut via the keyboard manger.
 I use the Fan Key on the top left
+* To change led color use for example `asusctl led-mode static -c ffffff`to change the color to a static white one.
+More Info for each mode with the `-h`command.
+For example `asusctl led-mode -h`